 Bausch and Lomb also have a fab eye mask to compliment their rewetting drops.
 The Therapearl Eye-ssential Eye Mask contains little pearls that retain temperatures to give you a cool or hot eye mask.
 Pop it in a fridge of freezer to chill it (or a bucket of ice from room service), or heat it in a microwave (you might be able to ask the hotel to do this for you).
-Cold, it’s perfect for puffy eyes and headaches (I found it really soothing after my long flight), while the hot eye mask is great for dry eyes.
+Cold, it’s perfect for puffy eyes and headaches (I find it really soothing after long flights), while the hot eye mask is great for dry eyes.

 Flight Survival Kit

 A few of my favourite products for surviving long haul flights: